-2.1.
-The Local Government Ombudsman's corporate strategy is based on the twin pillars of remedying injustice and improving local public services, and as part of this role

-- the Ombudsman investigates complaints made by members of the public about public authorities.
+- 2.1.
+The Local Government Ombudsman's corporate strategy is based on the twin pillars of remedying injustice and improving local public services, and as part of this role the Ombudsman investigates complaints made by members of the public about public authorities.
 This currently excludes parish and town councils. - 2.2.
 The Ombudsman will investigate a complaint if it relates to maladministration or injustice by the Council.
 The Ombudsman is not able to investigate all of the complaints referred to him, as some will fall outside of his remit, and the Ombudsman can only consider complaints that have first been considered through the Council's own internal complaints procedure; this is because the Council must have had the opportunity to consider, and respond to, the complaint first. - 2.3.
 A complainant cannot appeal against the Ombudsman's decision, but complaints may be reviewed if new information is presented to the Ombudsman.

-3. The Annual Letter 2017, Complaints and Decisions
+3. The Annual Letter 2018, Complaints and Decisions

 - 3.1.
-The Ombudsman's Annual Review Letter 2017 is attached at Appendix A and comprises a written report and two tables: Annex 1 shows the number and type of complaint received and Annex 2 shows the number, type and outcome of complaints that the LGO has decided between 1 April 2016 and 31 March 2017. - 3.2.
+The Ombudsman's Annual Review Letter 2018 is attached at Appendix A and comprises a written report and two tables: Annex 1 shows the number and type of complaint received and Annex 2 shows the number, type and outcome of complaints that the LGO has decided between 1 April 2017 and 31 March 2018. - 3.2.
 The Ombudsman's office changed its business processes during 2012 with the Annual Review Letter presenting only high level statistical information on the number of complaints received against the Council.
 However, the Ombudsman has recognised that presenting the total number of complaints may not, by itself, give a clear picture of how well these complaints have been responded to and in response to feedback from Local Authorities, the Ombudsman now includes data on the number of complaints upheld / not upheld, as well as highlighting the outcomes of those complaints rather than just the numbers received (see Annex 2).
 In making recommendations where the Ombudsman has found fault, the purpose is to remedy injustice caused to individuals and also to prevent future injustice to others by improving practice. - 3.3.
 Previous Annual Letters included information on the Council's 'compliance rate' which indicated a council's compliance with the Ombudsman's recommendations to remedy a fault.
 However, the Ombudsman has established a new mechanism for ensuring that his recommendations are implemented and plans to report a more sophisticated suite of information about compliance and service improvement in the future. - 3.4.
-A recent review of Local Government complaints for 2016/17 by the Ombudsman shows that, nationally, the Ombudsman is upholding more complaints (a rise from 51% to 54% compared with the previous year).
-The LGO's national report can be accessed at the following link: http://www.lgo.org.uk/information-centre/news/2017/aug/ombudsman-releases-complaints-statistics-for-all-local-authorities.
-The also report includes national tables of Ombudsman complaints by category and by outcome (including the compliance rate with the Ombudsman's recommendations).
-Nationally the Ombudsman is most likely to find fault in complaints about adult social care (64% upheld) and least likely to find fault about planning cases (35%).
+A recent review of Local Government complaints for 2017/18 by the Ombudsman shows that, nationally, the Ombudsman is upholding more complaints.
+Significantly, the proportion of complaints it has upheld has increased to 57% up from 54% the previous year.
+The Ombudsman has also issued 40% more public interest reports about local authorities in the same period).